cloudflare/cloudflare-docs/products/cloudflare-one/src/content/identity/devices/os-version.md

 </div>
 </details>

 The OS Version device posture attribute checks whether the version of a device’s operating system matches, is greater than or lesser than a given **Semver** version.
-The version formation must be specified as a valid Semver (ex. x.x.x or 1.2.0)
+The version formation must be specified as a valid Semver (for example, `x.x.x` or `1.2.0`)

 To enable the OS version check: